-The Centers for Medicare and Medicaid Services (CMS) released the latest Supplemental Security Income (SSI) percentages for fiscal year (FY) 2020.
+The Centers for Medicare and Medicaid Services (CMS) published the Supplemental Security Income (SSI) percentages for fiscal year (FY) 2021.

-Find important information about the publication of percentages below.
+Important information about the publication of percentages follows.

 Applicable Health Care Entities